-Math Kangaroo has its roots in a popular math competition started in Australia in the 1980s The idea was borrowed and re-envisioned in France in 1991 where the competitions was named “Kangourou Sans Frontiéres” (Kangaroo Without Borders), in a nod to its Australian origins.
+Math Kangaroo has its roots in a popular math competition started in Australia in the 1980s The idea was borrowed and re-envisioned in France in 1991 where the competition was named “Kangourou Sans Frontiéres” (Kangaroo Without Borders), in a nod to its Australian origins.
 The contest came to the US in 1998 via a private academy in Chicago.
 Several years later, the US competition had grown, and early organizers founded Math Kangaroo in USA, a not-for-profit charity organization.
 Today, more than 6 million students from 76 countries take the annual test.
 Representatives from around the world work together to select the problems for the international Math Kangaroo tests.

-Eligibility From the Math Kangaroo site, “All students grades 1-12 qualify for participation in Math Kangaroo if they are able to work independently, read, and answer a multiple choice test.”
+From the Math Kangaroo site, “All students grades 1-12 qualify for participation in Math Kangaroo if they are able to work independently, read, and answer a multiple choice test.”
 Students do not have to be enrolled or affiliated with Compass or homeschooled in order to take the Math Kangaroo test at the Compass site.
 As a public testing site for Math Kangaroo, Compass welcomes students from public, private, or parochial schools, virtual academies, hybrid schools, and homeschooling.

 The Math Kangaroo test is 75 minutes long, regardless of level.
-Students in grades 1-4 received 24 questions, and those in grades 5-12 have 30 questions.
+Students in grades 1-4 receive 24 questions, and those in grades 5-12 have 30 questions.
 For scoring, 1/3 of questions are 3 points each, 1/3 are 4 points each, and 1/3 are 5 points each.
 The sum of earned points is the student’s result.
 The maximum possible score is 96 points for levels 1-4 or 120 points for levels 5-12.

 The Math Kangaroo website includes many sample questions and practice resources.